wavim/gradupe/README.md

 (default = 0.08)

 The tool is extremely fast and accurate with the right settings.
-It could find many more duplicates than e.g. iCloud Photos, tolerating differences in waterprint, hue, crop/stretch etc.
+It could find many more duplicates than e.g. iCloud Photos: tolerating differences in waterprint, hue, crop/stretch etc.